-Individual sports/activities

-Number of schools entering teams or individuals Number of classes allowed

-450 to more 3

-350 to 449 2
+Individual sports/activities Number of schools entering teams or individuals 450 to more 3 350 to 449 2 all others

-all others 1

 4. Boys and girls sports with comparable entries shall have an equal number of classes.

 20. Approved School Policy

 Under the provisions of IHSA By-law 1.270, to be granted approved school status, a school must demonstrate that it is in compliance with the following criteria: